 Clinical trials help find new ways to prevent, detect and treat cancer.
-The University of Mississippi Medical Center joins other medical centers across the nation in the search for these medical advances and offers clinical trials when appropriate to adult and pediatric patients.
+The UMMC Cancer Center and Research Institute joins other medical centers across the nation in the search for these medical advances and offers clinical trials when appropriate to adult and pediatric patients.

 When researchers study the effectiveness of new therapies, patients participating in those clinical trials may be among the first to benefit from new medications or procedures.

 UMMC works with several national study groups that offer clinical trials.
 UMMC also participates in studies sponsored by the National Cancer Institute’s National Clinical Trials Networks.
 National study groups include:

 - NRG Oncology Group (includes former GOG - Gynecologic Oncology Group, RTOG - Radiation Oncology Group, and NSABP)